Learn about the history of Lety u Písku camp and the IHRA’s involvement with safeguarding it.

 In 2019, the Museum of Romani Culture was awarded an IHRA Grant to develop a concept for the exhibition for the Lety memorial.
 The project involved consultations with various museums and memorials from different countries.
 This exhibition was to cover the history of the concentration camp, prevent false assumptions on the purpose of the camp and the conditions of the victims therein, and counter any denial of the genocide of the Roma as well as antigypsyism/anti-Roma discrimination.

-The IHRA’s experts remain actively involved in the advisory process as the new memorial complex is designed.
+The IHRA’s experts remained actively involved in the advisory process as the new memorial complex was designed.
+The Lety u Písku memorial was opened on 23 April 2024.
+The IHRA Chair, Lord Eric Pickles, spoke at the event.

 "The IHRA's continuous interest in Lety helped to move things in the right direction." – Head of the Czech Delegation to the IHRA, Antonín Hradilek